-After one of the driest years in Seattle’s recorded history, rain is on the way.
-But will it be enough to return us to ‘normal’?
+After one of the driest years in Seattle’s history, rain is on the way

 Temperatures in the lowlands are expected to remain in the upper 40s or lower 50s, so even with the rain, DeFlitch said, the weather will be milder than usual.

-The best chance for a spell of dry weather this week will be on Saturday afternoon and evening, he said.
+The best chance for a spell of dry weather this week will be Saturday afternoon and evening, he said.

 More rain is expected Sunday.
 Whether that will truly feel like normal December weather, DeFlitch cannot yet say.